The Broomway

-The Broomway, also formerly called the "Broom Road", is a public right of way over the foreshore at Maplin Sands off the coast of Essex, England.
+The Broomway, also formerly called the Broom Road, is a public right of way over the foreshore at Maplin Sands off the coast of Essex, England.
 Most of the route is classed as a byway open to all traffic, with a shorter section of bridleway.
-When the tide is out, it provides access to Foulness Island, and indeed was the only access to Foulness on foot, and the only access at low tide, until a road bridge was built over Havengore Creek in 1922.
+When the tide is out, it provides access to Foulness Island, and was the only access to Foulness on foot, and the only access at low tide, until a road bridge was built over Havengore Creek in 1922.